simpeg/discretize/docs/content/installing.rst

 Which Python?
 =============

-Currently, `discretize` will run on Python 2.7, 3.5, 3.6 and 3.7.
+Currently, `discretize` will run on 3.5, 3.6 and 3.7.
 We recommend that you use the latest version of Python available on `Anaconda <https://www.anaconda.com/download>`_.

-We will be `dropping support for Python 2.7 by 2020 <https://python3statement.org/>`.

 Installing Python
 -----------------